Our Methodology

 The Self-Contradiction

 One moment per article where the analyst argues against their own thesis.
 This forces the analyst to take the opposing view seriously and shows the reader where the argument is weakest.
+Inspired by Heuer's "Analysis of Competing Hypotheses."

 The Open Ending

-Phase 1 Construction
+Phase 1 Research & Drafting

-Phase 2 Formatting & Quality
+Phase 2 Peer Review & Fact-Check

 Phase 3 Publication